Oksol79/Data-Analytics-with-SQL-and-BigQuery/README.md

 The resulting graph "Daily Revenue & Advertising Cost" shows the daily dynamics of advertising revenue and costs for the period from November 1, 2020, to January 24, 2021.
 The results graph assesses the effectiveness of advertising risks and business profitability, for example, the level of revenue to costs, and trends.
-When you analyze the entire return on costs, you see whether advertising brings the expected result.
+When you analyze the entire return on investment, you see whether advertising delivers the expected results.
 Regarding trends, the graph allows you to assess specific relationships, such as whether revenue increases with rising advertising costs or remains steady despite changes in costs.
 If revenue is growing and costs remain stable, this is a sign of an effective strategy.

 ### SQL query 4: Filtering active sessions with a subquery
 [View a SQL query 4](https://docs.google.com/document/d/1ArgemVRPK9N3Mg-elkdBGjgQaxJ-G7Hlt3ZNCwcA4Is/edit?usp=drive_web&ouid=104269468961255412319)

-This query uses a subquery with a JOIN in BigQuery to identify sessions that have more than three events.
+This query uses a subquery with a JOIN in BigQuery to identify sessions with more than 3 events.
-The subquery groups all events by `ga_session_id` and selects only those sessions that have more than three events.
+The subquery groups events by `ga_session_id` and selects only sessions with more than 3 events.
 The main query then joins these sessions back to the main table and counts only the `page_view` events that occurred within those sessions.

 The subquery is used to identify sessions with high user activity: